 After the job has completed, type the command “jobinfo -j JOBNUMBER”.

 Please note that it has always been the policy that disk space on the supercomputers is for work in progress, not permanent backup or archival.
-Completed work should be transfered to a campus facility for permanent storage.
+Completed work should be transferred to a campus facility for permanent storage.

 While a calculation is in progress, the /scratch file system provides a large amount of temporary disk space.
 The amount of space that can be used on /scratch is limited by the choice of job queue.
 To see the queue disk limits, type "qlimits".
 Any files created on /scratch must be removed within one week after the calculation completes.
 Files left on /scratch more than a week are automatically deleted.